List of fictitious stories in Romance of the Three Kingdoms: Liu Bei and Lady Sun's marriage

-The marriage between Liu Bei and Lady Sun is mentioned in Liu Bei's biography in the Sanguozhi as follows: After Liu Qi died of illness, Liu Bei's subordinates urged him to become the new governor of Jing Province and set up the provincial capital at Gong'an County.
+The marriage between Liu Bei and Lady Sun is mentioned in Liu Bei's biography in Records as follows: After Liu Qi died of illness, Liu Bei's subordinates urged him to become the new governor of Jing Province and set up the provincial capital at Gong'an County.
 Sun Quan felt slightly uneasy so he married his younger sister to Liu Bei to strengthen relations between him and Liu Bei.
 This suggests that the marriage took place in Gong'an County, as Sun Quan sent his sister there to marry Liu Bei, instead of Liu Bei travelling to Sun Quan's territory for the marriage.

 However, Zhou Yu's biography mentions that Zhou Yu suggested to Sun Quan to have Liu Bei confined in their territory.
 After Liu Bei assumed governorship of Jing Province, he went to Jing (京; present-day Zhenjiang, Jiangsu) to meet Sun Quan.
 At the time, Zhou Yu told Sun Quan, "Liu Bei possesses characteristics of a fierce and ambitious hero.
 Besides, he also has under him generals with the might of bears and tigers, such as Guan Yu and Zhang Fei.
 He's definitely not someone who will remain subservient to another lord.
 I suggest moving Liu Bei to Wu (吳; in present-day Suzhou, Jiangsu), build a palace for him there, and present him with women and gifts to entertain him.
 We'll then put the two men (Guan Yu and Zhang Fei) each in a different location.
 If I can use Liu Bei as a hostage and attack (his men) at the same time, our goal (take over Jing Province) will be accomplished.
 And now yet we carve out land for them as resources, and allow the three men to be together?
 I'm afraid once the dragon encounters clouds and rain, it'll no longer remain in a pond."
 Sun Quan considered that Cao Cao was still a threat in the north, so he thought it would be better for him to have more allies (instead of creating hostility between him and his allies).
 He was also worried that Liu Bei's men might not submit to him, so he rejected Zhou Yu's idea.
 This shows that Zhou Yu wanted to confine Liu Bei in Wu and use him as a hostage to control his men (Guan Yu, Zhang Fei and others), but nothing is mentioned about him using Lady Sun as a bait to lure Liu Bei into a trap.
 Instead, the women mentioned in the plan were used to entertain Liu Bei during his confinement and distract him from his men.